Ananthakrishna-K-13/FitZone/README.md

 # FitZone
-Unleash your fitness potential through our comprehensive website, offering exercise tutorials with GIFs, personalized YouTube suggestions, and essential health calculators for BMI, daily calories, and ideal weight guidance.
-It also has feautures for users to add certain exercises to favourites and check them later.
-Login/SignUp is necassary to use this app and is very simple.
+Unlock your fitness potential through our comprehensive website, offering exercise tutorials with GIFs, personalized YouTube suggestions, and essential health calculators for BMI, daily calories, and ideal weight guidance.
+The platform also features the option for users to add certain exercises to favorites and check them later.
+Logging in or signing up is necessary to utilize these features, and the process is designed to be simple and user-friendly.

-Frontend is built using React and CSS.
-Backend is a REST based API built using node, express, and MongoDB atlas.
+The frontend of the website is built using React and CSS, while the backend relies on a REST-based API developed using Node, Express, and MongoDB Atlas.

-Checkout [report](./report-zense.md) for more details
+Checkout the [report](./report-zense.md) for more details

 ## Environment Variables